Whistleblowers Band Together To Sue FBI, NSA And DOJ For Malicious Prosecution, Civil Liberties Violations

-from the who-did-worse? dept
+from the jury-trial-request-will-never-be-obliged,-that's-for-sure dept

 This should be fun.
 A bunch of whistleblowers that were hounded, surveilled and prosecuted/persecuted by the US government are banding together to sue all the big names in domestic surveillance.

 Thomas Drake, Diane Roark, Ed Loomis, J. Kirk Wiebe and William Binney have filed a civil rights lawsuit against the NSA, FBI, DOJ, Michael Hayden, Keith Alexander, Chris Inglis, Robert Mueller and a handful of others.
 They will be represented by Larry Klayman, who has some experience suing intelligence agencies.

 The claims arise from the government's treatment of these whistleblowers after they started making noise about the NSA's surveillance programs.
 More specifically, the lawsuit points to the short-lived internet surveillance program THINTHREAD, which was ignored and abandoned in favor of something more expensive, but less protective of Americans' communications.